um-computacion-tm/ajedrez-2024-Mateo-Carvajal/README.md

 # **📥 Installation**

-To install Project Title, follow these steps:
+To install Chess Game, follow these steps:

 1. **Clone the repository**
     ```bash